Registration and Residency

 Grading and Academic Standing

-The doctoral programs in the College of Psychology assign grades to course work according to the following system: A, B, C, and F, except for dissertation and directed Study: research, which receive P, F, or PR, PG (in progress).
+The doctoral programs in the College of Psychology assign grades to course work according to the following system: A, A-, B+, B, B-, C+, C, C-, and F, except for dissertation and directed Study: research, which receive P, F, or PR, IP (in progress).
 A grade of I (incomplete) is given only with instructor's approval and under exceptional circumstances.

 The College of Psychology doctoral programs require that, to remain in good academic standing, a student must maintain a minimum cumulative grade point average of 3.0.
 In addition, other minimum requirements exist that are described in detail in student handbooks.
 Failure to meet these requirements will result in academic probation or dismissal, as detailed in the student handbook.
 A student is allowed one year (two full semesters excluding summer session) to remove probationary status.
-Automatic dismissal will occur if more than two grades below B are recorded, if two grades of F are received, or if academic probation extends beyond one year.
-Automatic dismissal will also occur in doctoral programs if the clinical competency exam is failed a fourth time or a grade of C or lower is received for internship.
+Automatic dismissal will occur when any of the following conditions exist: academic probation extends beyond one year; more than two grades below B- are received; two grades of F are received; the Clinical Competency Examination is failed a fourth time; received a grade of Fail for internship (internship cannot be repeated); being dismissed from or having employment involuntarily ended on internship.
+Students who are academically dismissed will not be considered for re-admission.